2LostBraincells/fkit/README.md

 ### Dependencies

 * sqlite3 - In its current state, FKIT uses sqlite3 as its database.
 This might change later.
+* rustc and cargo - FKIT is written in Rust, so you will need the Rust compiler and package manager to build it.

 After installing all necessary Dependencies, you can try FKIT by running: